 At this point, images or other content can be added to the containers to complete the design.
-To keep things simple, this tutorial will use color to distinguish between the three slides, but the principles remain the same.
-If you’re adding additional content, be sure to group it accordingly, and ensure the group names are consistent across the artboards.
+To keep things simple, this tutorial will use colour to distinguish between the three slides, but the principles remain the same.
+If you’re adding additional content, make sure that you group it accordingly and ensure the group names are consistent across the artboards.

 With the three rectangles created and positioned, copy the artboard twice so that there are now three identical artboards on the canvas.
-On the second artboard, position the slide group so that the middle slide is centered in the middle of the view.
-This can be done by selecting the group, and clicking on the Center alignment button at the top of the property inspector.
+On the second artboard, position the slide group so that the middle slide is centred in the middle of the view.
+This can be done by selecting the group and clicking the Centre alignment button at the top of the property inspector.

-On the third artboard, position the third slide in the center of the screen.
-To do this, simply drag the group, while holding shift, until the rectangle is centered on the page.
+On the third artboard, position the third slide in the centre of the screen.
+To do this, simply drag the group, while holding shift, until the rectangle is centred on the page.
 Set a guide before positioning to ensure proper alignment.

 Connect the screens

 With the design complete, toggle to Prototype mode using the tabs at the top or the hotkey (Option+2 on Mac or Alt+2 on Windows).

 Selecting the first artboard, click and drag the blue arrow to Artboard 2.
 In the property inspector, select Time as the trigger and use Auto-Animate as the action.
 Repeat the process from Artboard 2 to Artboard 3.

 This configuration, with a 0s time delay will make the slides transition very quickly once the animation is complete.
 To make the animation more readable and less overwhelming, apply a 2-4s delay under the time trigger settings, for both the animations.